georaiser/georaiser/index.md

 ---

-#### 💡 "Innovate at the confluence of AI, geospatial technology and software engineering to create impactful solutions to tomorrow's challenges, unlock insights and drive innovation."
+#### 💡 “Innovate at the confluence of AI, geospatial technology and software engineering to create impactful solutions to tomorrow’s challenges, unlock insights and drive innovation.”
 ---